renzol2/brain/docs/rhythmicity-and-hybridity.md

 # Rhythmicity and Hybridity

-An illusory duality between the acoustic and the electroacoustic
+An illusory duality between the acoustic and the [[electroacoustic-music|electroacoustic]]

 - affects the way we perceive acoustic vs electro acoustic writing